 Prior to taking the computer competency exam, students are asked to perform an initial self-assessment to see whether or not they are good candidates for taking the exam.
-This self-assessment can be accomplished by viewing the list of skills and knowledge required to pass the exam and by taking the practice test.
+This self-assessment can be accomplished by viewing the list of skills and knowledge required to pass the exam and by browsing the FAQs below.

-If you need assistance, please visit the Open Lab in the Mattox Business Building Room #111.
+If you need assistance, please visit the Open Lab or Help Desk in the Library.

 Steps In The Self-Assessment: